ElevenPaths/thethe/README.md

 Mongodb has a bind volume to ease external storage and backups in a folder **mongodb_data**

-In any case, we have provided you a couple of scripts to backup (a compressed file) and restore data from your mongo container.
+In any case, we have provided you with a couple of scripts to backup (a compressed file) and restore data from your mongo container.

 Inside **utils** folder: